Crusader: No Remorse: Reception

 Crusader: No Remorse was a commercial success.
 According to Denis Murphy of Retro Gamer, "Tony had hoped that Crusader would sell at least 100,000 copies, yet it eventually sold well over a quarter of a million and generated a higher return on investment than any other standalone product in Origin's history."

 Crusader: No Remorse was enthusiastically received by critics.
 GameSpots Ron Dullin called it "so viscerally exciting that its shortcomings can be overlooked."
 He elaborated that while the story and full motion video cutscenes are cheesy and the controls "can send your character jumping across the screen without warning", the graphics make the "amoral" pleasures of killing innocent people and destroying harmless pieces of scenery gratifying enough for the game to feel like pure fun.
 A reviewer for Next Generation made the same criticisms of the cutscenes and controls, and likewise felt the game to be outstanding in spite of these flaws.
 He summarized that it "has all the elements it takes to be an outstanding title: an original interface, killer graphics, spectacular sound ..."
 Rod White of Computer Games Magazine disputed GameSpot and Next Generations characterization of Crusader: No Remorse as a mindless "shoot everything in sight" game, pointing out that shooting certain people prevents the player from receiving helpful advice, and in some cases even makes it impossible to complete the mission.
 While he agreed that blowing things up in the game is satisfying, he described the game as an exciting yet thoughtful shooter with controls akin to Fade to Black, effective cinematic elements, a "deep" and "believable" storyline, and some relevant satirizing of the news media.
+Rating it three out of four stars, PC Magazine said that "Crusader comes across as something new and different" despite the familiar premise.
+While criticizing the complicated keyboard controls, the magazine concluded that it "is a well-designed game and a lot of fun".

 Crusader: No Remorse was named the best action game of 1995 by Computer Gaming World and Computer Games Strategy Plus, and was a nominee for PC Gamer USs award in this category and its overall "Game of the Year" prize.
 In 1996, Computer Gaming World ranked it as the 38th best PC game of all time, also listing the game's UV-9 ultraviolet rifle among the 15 "best worst ways to die in computer gaming".
 The game won a "Golden Triad" award from Computer Game Review, and the editors wrote, "From the ashes of Ultima VIII, Origin pulls out a winner."